kara-abdelaziz/Simple-VGA-card/README.md

 5. SimpleVGACard-TTL.png : A schematic of the TTL 74xx version of the video card.
 6. README : This text file.

-# Files description
+# Bill of Materials (BoM)
-The list of all the parts used in this project :
+The list of all the parts used in this project are as follow :
 1. 1 x 10MHz crystal oscillator
 2. 3 x 7400 chips (Quad NAND gates).
 3. 4 x 7404 chips (Hex Inverters).